KristaMarbury/employeetracker/README.md

 Built by K-Leigh Marbury

-A web application that allows users to...
-A few screenshots of the website can be found below:
+A backend that allows users to peruse and interact with an employee database.

 # Technologies Used

-    - HTML
-    - CSS
     - Javascript
     - Express
+    - Inquirer
     - Node

 # Description

-This browser application allows a user write their ideas, and save them using the save button which appears after the client begins typing.
-If the note needs to be deleted, then clicking the trashcan next to each note allows the client to delete that specific note.
+This application allows a user to view, remove, and add employees to a database!

 # Setup/Installation Requirements

-The application can be accessed at
+The application can be accessed by forking this github!

 # Known Bugs

-There are no known bugs at this time.
+The update employee roles function is not working.

 # License